 Grant Application Process

 - Access, complete, and submit the Letter of Intent (LOI) form online.
-The LOI form is accessible one month before the deadline.
+The LOI form is accessible approximately four to six weeks before the deadline.

 - Letters of Intent must be submitted by the first Friday in June.
 Consult the events calendar for the specific deadline date.

 - Only applications that best fit the Osteopathic Heritage Foundation and The Columbus Foundation’s grantmaking interests and are strongly competitive will be asked to submit a Full Proposal.
 Capital grants are highly competitive, with select Letters of Intent moving to the Full Application stage.